Developer Tools

 • ngswConfigPath should be renamed to serviceWorker.

 If the application is not using SSR currently, this should be the final step to allow ng build to function.
-After executing ng build for the first time, there may be new warnings or errors based on behavioral differences or application usage of Webpack-specific features.
+After executing ng build for the first time, there may be new warnings or errors based on behavioral differences or application usage of webpack-specific features.
 Many of the warnings will provide suggestions on how to remedy that problem.
 If it appears that a warning is incorrect or the solution is not apparent, please open an issue on GitHub.
 Also, the later sections of this guide provide additional information on several specific cases as well as current known issues.

 For applications new to SSR, the Angular SSR Guide provides additional information regarding the setup process for adding SSR to an application.